KilledByAPixel/JSONCrush/README.md

 # JSONCrush

 This simple system allows good compression of uri encoded JSON strings using the JSCrush algorithm.

-Strings are processed to swap out json characters with ones that won't be escaped by encodeURIComponent.
+Strings are processed to swap out common json characters with ones that won't be escaped by encodeURIComponent.

-Also the JSCrush algorithm works helps reduce repeated substrings.
+The JSCrush algorithm helps to eliminate repeated substrings.

 This can be used to compress any type of string but is optimized for uri encoded JSON.

 No additional libraries are needed and minified code is under 2k!